-This #ChildAbusePreventionMonth, I'm taking a stand against child abuse by launching this fundraiser in support of @ChildProtectionCenter and the life-saving services they provide.
-Last year alone, this nonprofit conducted 305 medical exams for children to assess signs of abuse and neglect, provided over 4,000 hours of therapy to survivors, and reached 63,770 local children and adults with prevention education.
+This #ChildAbusePreventionMonth, I'm taking a stand against child abuse by launching this Facebook fundraiser in support of @ChildProtectionCenter and the life-saving services they provide.
+Last year alone, this nonprofit provided 307 medical exams for children to assess signs of abuse and neglect while also reaching 51,606 children and adults with prevention education.
 I hope you'll join me in the fight against child abuse by giving any gift you're able to.